The way forward for THFC ??

 Mourinho has always spent a lot and nothing much is his fault or responsibility, if/when it doesn't work.
 Levy has made a number of poor appointments and Mourinho is only slightly behind Nuno and Santini as being damned from the off.

-Citizen Kane. likes this.
+Reactions: Citizen Kane.

 The issue with that Clough quote is it betrays he had a pretty easy to identify system which followed him through his time at Derby and Forest: FBs who could move the ball at pace, tricksy wingers who could unlock an opponent's defence, supported by a midfield pairing high on workrate to give the wide players a platform to get forward, while at the back they had a strong keeper and a pair of CBs who could stop a tank